EspeoBlockchain/gardener-server/docs/prerequisites.rst

 Docker toolbox can be downloaded
 `here <https://docs.docker.com/toolbox/>`__.

-You can verify if you have successfully installed docker running this command.
+You can verify if you have successfully installed docker by running the following command.

   docker ---version